 This article assumes that you're familiar with Active Directory.

 GCP uses Google identities for authentication and access management.
 To be able to access any GCP resources, an employee must have a Google identity.
 Manually maintaining Google identities for each employee would be cumbersome when all employees already have an account in Active Directory.
 By federating user identities between Active Directory and GCP, you can automate the maintenance of Google accounts and tie their lifecycle to the accounts in Active Directory.
 Federation helps ensure the following:

 - Active Directory remains the single source of truth for identity management.

-- For all user accounts in Active Directory or for a selected subset, a Google user account is created automatically.
+- For all user accounts in Active Directory or for a selected subset, a Google Account is created automatically.